tpulatha/sdl_ios_guides/docs/Uploading Graphics/index.md

 ## Uploading Graphics
-Graphics allows for you to better customize what you would like to have your customers see, and provide a better User Interface.
+Graphics allows for you to better customize what you would like to have your users see, and provide a better User Interface.

 To learn how to use these graphics once they are uploaded, please see [Displaying Information](Displaying Information).